Birgunj

-Birgunj (वीरगञ्ज) is a metropolitan city in Parsa District in Madhesh Province of southern Nepal.
-It lies 135 km south of the capital Kathmandu, attached in the north to Raxaul in the border of the Indian state of Bihar.
+Birgunj (वीरगञ्ज) is a metropolitan city in Parsa District in Madhes Pradesh in southern Nepal.
+It lies 135 km south of the capital Kathmandu, attached in the north to Raxaul on the border of the Indian state of Bihar.
 As an entry point to Nepal from Patna, Birgunj is known as the "Gateway of Nepal".
-It is also called "Commercial capital of Nepal".
+It is also called the "Commercial Capital of Nepal".
 The town has significant economic importance for Nepal as most of the trade with India is via Birgunj and the Indian town of Raxaul.
-Tribhuvan Highway links Birgunj to Nepal's capital, Kathmandu.
+The Tribhuvan Highway links Birgunj to Nepal's capital, Kathmandu.

 Birgunj was one of the first three municipalities formed during the rule of Prime Minister Mohan Shumsher Jang Bahadur Rana.
 It was declared a Metropolitan City on 22 May 2017 along with Biratnagar and Pokhara.
-Birgunj is one of the largest city in Nepal and largest in Madhesh Province.
+Birgunj is one of the largest cities in Nepal and the largest in Madhesh Province.
 Birgunj is the fifth most populated metropolis of the nation.

 Etymology

 Birgunj was established as a conglomerate of several villages in and around Gahawa Mai Temple.
 Gahawa Mai Temple remains the epicenter of the town.
-The settlement was named after the Rana Prime Minister Bir Shamsher, thus acquiring the name Birgunj.
+The settlement was named after Rana Prime Minister Bir Shamsher, thus acquiring the name Birgunj.